Jonathan Taplin

 Jonathan Trumbull Taplin (born July 18, 1947) is an American writer, film producer and scholar.
 He was born in Cleveland, Ohio, and has lived in Los Angeles since 1973.
 Taplin graduated from Princeton University in 1969 and is the Director Emeritus of the Annenberg Innovation Lab at the University of Southern California Annenberg School for Communication and Journalism.
-Taplin is Chairman of the Board of the Americana Music Foundation.
-Taplin is married to the photographer Maggie Smith and has three children: Daniela Lundberg, a film producer; Nicholas Taplin, a recording engineer and Blythe Taplin, a human rights lawyer.
+Taplin is chairman of the Board of the Americana Music Foundation.

 Taplin's early production work included producing concerts for Bob Dylan and The Band.
 In 1973, he produced Martin Scorsese's first major feature film, Mean Streets, which was selected for the Cannes Film Festival.
 Between 1974 and 1996, Taplin produced 26 hours of television documentaries (including The Prize and Cadillac Desert for the Public Broadcasting Service) and 12 feature films including The Last Waltz, Until the End of the World, Under Fire and To Die For.
 His films were nominated for Academy Awards and Golden Globe Awards and chosen for the Cannes Film Festival six times.

 Early career

 Taplin began working as a part-time tour manager on weekends and school breaks for Albert Grossman Management in the summer of 1965.
 Grossman was a manager of folk and rock musicians in the 1960s, with clients including Bob Dylan, Peter, Paul and Mary, Janis Joplin and The Band.
 Taplin began work for the Jim Kweskin Jug Band while studying at Princeton University.
 He managed tours for Judy Collins in 1967 and helped Collins's manager Harold Leventhal produce A Tribute to Woody Guthrie at Carnegie Hall in January 1968; in addition to Collins, Pete Seeger and Arlo Guthrie, the concert featured Bob Dylan and The Band in their first live appearance since 1966.

 After graduating from Princeton in May 1969, Taplin moved to Woodstock, New York to serve as The Band's full-time tour manager.
 In mid-August of that year, The Band played at the Woodstock Festival, and in late August Taplin managed Bob Dylan and The Band's appearance at the Isle of Wight Festival in England, Dylan's first full-length public concert in three years.